 Learn About Horseback Riding

-If you love the idea of taking up horseback riding but you're wondering if you're too old to ride?"
-The short answer is no. Horseback riding is something that can be enjoyed at all levels, in a wide variety of ways, long into the golden years.
-The long answer: You're never too old to start -- but let's get real, shall we?
+If you love the idea of taking up horseback riding but you're wondering if you're too old to ride, the short answer is no. Horseback riding is something that can be enjoyed at all levels, in a wide variety of ways, long into one's golden years.

 That said, if you start riding later in life—say in your mid-forties—without any real prior training, you are going to have your work cut out for you getting into shape.
-Horseback riding builds and tones large muscle groups, and is great for cardio; and contrary to popular myth, the horse is not doing all the work!
+Horseback riding builds and tones large muscle groups, and is great for cardio; but contrary to the popular myth, the horse is not doing all the work—you are.

-If you come into the sport already in good shape from playing a variety of sports or are currently physically active, you will find already being fit will help you tremendously.
-However, even if you are fit, riding is a sport that requires the use of muscles that other sports may not ask too much of.
-A trainer will teach you to ride the correct way, reducing the risk of injuring your muscles and joints.
+If you come into the sport already in good shape from playing a variety of sports or are currently physically active, the fact that you're already fit will help you tremendously.
+However, even if you are fit, riding is a sport that requires the use of muscles that other sports may not require.
+But, don't give up—a trainer will teach how you to ride the correct way, reducing the risk of injury to muscles and joints.

 The Hard Reality of Falling Off a Horse

-Another important consideration that is sometimes hard to think about is that you are going to fall off the horse.
-Whether you ride in lessons with a trainer, or on your own for any extended period of time on a regular basis, you will eventually fall or fly off the horse.
-It doesn't' matter if you are on the safest horse, in the most controlled environment, and have been riding for years, at some point you'll be thrown to the ground.
+Another important consideration is that you will fall off the horse—that's a given.
+Whether you ride in lessons with a trainer, or on your own for an extended period of time on a regular basis, you will eventually fall or fly off the horse.
+It doesn't matter if you are on the safest horse, in the most controlled environment, and have been riding for years, at some point you'll be thrown to the ground.
 Horses are finicky and easily spooked and the truth is, they just don't want you on their back.

-Let's be real, when you are forty-five you don't bounce like you did when you were ten years old, right?
+And, when you are 45 years of age you don't bounce back like you did when you were ten years old.
 As we age, our reflexes slow down and we are not as supple.
-But you can reduce the risk of serious riding injuries (to you and your horse) by working with an experienced trainer and always wearing a safety helmet.
+However, you can reduce the risk of serious riding injuries (to you and your horse) by working with an experienced trainer and always wearing a safety helmet.

 Horses Are Not Exercise Machines

-Horses are animals, not machines, and we cannot pop in a quarter and expect that every time we ride they will do as we want when we want.
-This is a hard concept for a lot of people to really comprehend.
-Although a skilled trainer can influence a horse to do as they wish much better than an amateur who rides once a week for ten years, even trainers sometimes fall or are bucked off their horses.
+Horses are animals, not machines.
+You can't pop in a quarter and expect that every time you ride them they'll do exactly what you want them to.
+This is a hard concept for a lot of people to comprehend.
+Although a skilled trainer can influence a horse to do what they want better than an amateur who rides only occasionally, even trainers sometimes fall or are bucked off their horses.

 Horses Have Different Personalities

-The horse is a living breathing animal and just like humans have good days and bad days.
-Just like people, horses can get stiff and sore.
-They can become tired and frustrated with people learning to ride on them making the same mistakes over and over.
+Any horse, just like you and me, will have good days and bad days.
+Horses, just like people, can get stiff and sore.
+They can become tired and frustrated with people learning to ride on them.
 And, just like people, horses have different personalities.

-Some horses have little tolerance for inexperienced riders, while others are more forgiving of their riders' mistakes.
+Some horses have very little tolerance for inexperienced riders, while others are more forgiving of their riders' mistakes.
 Ask any trainer; a great school horse that is gentle and patient is hard to find.
-If a horse tolerates beginning amateur riders he is worth his weight in gold and we will take him!

-How Much Time Can You Devote To Riding?
+How Much Time You Should Devote to Riding

-If you can only swing one or two lessons a week that is fine, but you might not progress as quickly as you would like.
-Let's remember Rome wasn't built in a day.
-Riding takes lots of time, patience, and practice.
-This is where a professional trainer comes in because a good trainer can help you get the most out of each ride no matter how often you take lessons.
+If you can only manage one or two lessons a week that is fine, but you might not progress as quickly as you would like.
+Riding takes a lot of time, patience, and practice.
+This is where a professional trainer comes in because a good trainer can help you get the most out of each ride—no matter how often you take lessons.

 Knowing What You Want Will Help You Get There Faster

-Here are a few things to think about before investing time and money in horseback riding lessons:
+Here are a few things to think about before investing time and money in horseback riding:

 - Why do you want to ride?

-- Do you want to casually learn at your own speed, and in no rush?
+- Do you want to casually learn at your own speed without rushing?

 - Do you want to learn to jump, or does learning dressage movements or reining maneuvers excite you more?

-- Is this going to be more of a casual past time, if not, how many days and hours a week can you commit to riding?
+- Is this going to be more of a casual pastime, and if not, how many days and hours a week can you commit to riding?

 - Would you rather trail ride at a rental barn or take lessons at a training barn?

 - Is your ultimate goal to have your own horse, and possibly ride professionally as a way to earn a living?

-These are great things to communicate with your trainer because the reasons you want to ride will be unique.
-Based on your answers, a trainer can help you set reasonable goals and expectations based on what you want from riding.
+These are important things to communicate with your trainer because your reasons will be unique.
+Based on your answers, a trainer can help you set reasonable goals and expectations.

 Don't Be Afraid To Try

 Horseback riding is a time-consuming and expensive sport.
-But, if you don't mind the risk of taking a tumble now and then, want a fun and rewarding way to shed a few pounds and get back into shape, and love the sound of whinnies from a magnificent four-legged creature, then taking up riding is just what you need.
+But, if you don't mind the risk of taking a tumble now and then, want a fun way to shed a few pounds and get into shape, and you love the sound of whinnies from a magnificent four-legged creature, then taking up riding may be just what you need.

-Whatever your age, enjoy it.
 Farms and riding stables can be found practically everywhere, even in many big cities.
-If you are fortunate enough to live in a very urban area, horses are everywhere.